A greedy non-intrusive reduced order model for shallow water equations: RBF-POD reduced order model formulation

 In this work, a new strategy called the power-scaled greedy or \textit{psr-greedy} algorithm has been developed to construct NIROMs for problems where both the variation in data values as well as the dependence on the kernel functions are considered equally significant.

-A scalar \textit{fp-greedy} algorithm was proposed in \cite{SW2006}, where a ratio of the function residual and the power function is adopted as the selection metric, thus minimizing the native RKHS norm $\nm{f - F_k}_\Phi $ in each greedy step.
+A scalar \textit{fp-greedy} algorithm was proposed in \cite{SW2006}, where a ratio of the function residual and the power function was adopted as the selection metric, thus minimizing the native RKHS norm $\nm{f - F^k}_\Phi $ in each greedy step.
 Essentially this scalar variant weighs the residual error at the center being examined with how effectively the considered center is already contained in the current set of centers.
 A direct application of the scalar algorithm to the vectorial setting suffers from the same computational disadvantages that were discussed in the context of the \textit{f-greedy} algorithm.
 A vectorized strategy named the Vectorial Kernel Orthogonal Greedy algorithm (VKOGA, \cite{WH2013}) was suggested which attempts to extend the scalar orthogonality property of RBF interpolants (see (\ref{eq:orthogonality})) by introducing the concept of a vectorial gain function.
 Then a greedy maximization of the gain function leads to an iterative addition of the largest possible ``gain'' in approximation with respect to the native space norm.

-The \textit{psr-greedy} algorithm proposed here uses a strategy similar to the \textit{f-greedy} algorithm (see eq.~(\ref{eq:greedy-modes-energy}) and Algorithm \ref{alg:f-greedy}) to select a subset of POD modes corresponding to each solution component for which the modal residual computations are carried out.
-The novelty lies in the minimization of the product of the power function and the modal function residual in order to greedily select the worst approximated centers.
+The novelty of the \textit{psr-greedy} algorithm proposed here is the use of the product of the power function and the function residual in order to greedily select the worst approximated centers.
 Thus it aims to simultaneously eliminate the error introduced by both the kernel as well as the function variations.
-The initial center is defined by $\vec z_1 = \argmax_{\vec z_i \in X} \{ \Phi(\vec z_i, \vec z_i)\, \abs{f_j(\vec z_k)} \}$ where $j$ corresponds to the first mode in $L$.
-This is summarized in Algorithm \ref{alg:psr-greedy}.
+In order to efficiently approximate the vector function residual, an alternative strategy is proposed to identify a subset of modes ($\ll m $) corresponding to each solution component for which a unified set of centers $X$ can be determined.
+First, the ``energy'' content of individual modes is computed as